itzmeanjan/kodr/README.md

 ## Motivation

-For sometime now I've been exploring **R**andom **L**inear **N**etwork **C**oding & while looking for implementation(s) of RLNC-based schemes I didn't find a stable & maintained library in *Golang*, which made me take up this venture of writing **kodr**.
+When I started looking into erasure coding techniques, I found many implementations of traditional block codes like Reed-Solomon codes or fountain codes like Raptor codes, though no implementation of **R**andom **L**inear **N**etwork **C**odes (RLNC) - which motivated me to take up this venture of writing **kodr**.
+I think RLNC is a great fit for large scale decentralized systems where peers talk to each other, store and retrieve data themselves, by crawling the Distributed Hash Table (DHT).
+I've a series of blogs on why RLNC is great, it begins @ https://itzmeanjan.in/pages/understanding-rlnc.html.

-There are different kinds of RLNC, each useful for certain application domain, the choice of using one comes with some tradeoffs.
-For now only ✅ marked variants are implemented, though the goal is to eventually implement all of them ⏳.
+There are different variants of RLNC, each useful for certain application domain, the choice of using one comes with some tradeoffs.
+For now only ✅ marked variants are implemented in this package, though the goal is to eventually implement all of them ⏳.

 - Full RLNC ✅
 - Systematic RLNC ✅